interstar/Patterning-Core/tutorial/sources/Introduction to Patterning.md

 Not massively exciting, instead let's do a chequered pattern.

-The checked-layout takes two streams of patterns and interpolates between them when laying on a grid
+The checkered-grid takes two streams of patterns and interpolates between them when laying on a grid

-    (checked-layout 8 (repeat pentagon) (repeat triangles))
+    (checkered-grid 8 (repeat pentagon) (repeat triangles))

 ----
 :patterning